vprusso/qustop/docs/intro_tutorial.rst

      labels = A_1 ⊗ B_2,
      shape = (4, 4),

 For instance, we see the :code:`shape` attribute gives information about the size of the density matrix of the state.
-There is also information about the subsystems...
+There is also information about the subsystems along with which party the subsystems belong to (either Alice or Bob), etc.

 We can use the :code:`value` property of any :code:`State` object to obtain the :code:`numpy` matrix representation of the quantum state

 .. code-block:: python